Travel resources: the best travel tips and tricks

 2. Research.
 First of all, check if your chosen destination has any visa or vaccination requirements.
 Then put together an itinerary draft, just a quick list of the places you’d like to visit within the place you chose.
 While at it, see if there’s any neighborhoods you’d prefer to stay in.

 4. Book tickets.
 Start booking long-haul tickets and then focus on internal movement.
 Remember that airplanes are not the only option.
 Trains allow you to see more, are much more sustainable, and sometimes they’re even cheaper than low-cost flying (always remember to add the cost of getting to and from the airport).
-In Omio you can compare the fares for planes, buses and trains.
+There are plenty of apps to compare the fares for planes, buses and trains.

 6. Book activities.
 Again, if you’re visiting during peak season, you want to make sure your preferred activity is not sold out.
 If you’re going off season, then you have to let them know you’re coming, otherwise you might find that they don’t offer something you were looking forward to, or that the opening hours (or even days) are reduced.
 If you’re traveling during shoulder season, you should be fine without booking in advance, unless it’s an extremely popular destination.
 I can recommend checking Get Your Guide out for a myriad of alternatives on tours and activities.